Why Study Philosophy?

 [Taken from "A Brief Guide for Undergraduates," prepared by the American Philosophical Association's committee on the status and future of the profession.
 The Principal Author is Robert Audi.
 1981.]

 Will philosophy help me get a job?

-It should also be emphasized here that—as recent studies show—employers want, and reward, many of the capacities which the study of philosophy develops: for instance, the ability to solve problems, to communicate, to organize ideas and issues, to assess pros and cons, and to boil down complex data.
+Employers want—and reward—many of the capacities that the study of philosophy develops: for instance, the ability to solve problems, to communicate, to organize ideas and issues, to assess pros and cons, and to boil down complex data.
 These capacities represent transferable skills.
 They are transferable not only from philosophy to non-philosophy areas, but from one non-philosophical field to another.
-For that reason, people trained in philosophy are not only prepared to do many kinds of tasks; they can also cope with change, or even move into new careers, more readily than others.**
+For this reason, people trained in philosophy are not only prepared to do many kinds of tasks; they are particularly well prepared to cope with change in their chosen career field, or even move into new careers.